Azul3DInc/ClangToStringTemplate/README.md

 ## Installation

 Run `./setup.sh` in ClangToStringTemplate.
 The script will output the path to your jar.

+Rename `config-sample.json` to `config.json` and place into the cpp-gen folder.
 Modify your `config.json` in cpp-gen to include the jar path.
-If you're using the Vim plugin, you'll need to modify cpp-gen where you store your Vim plugins.
+If you're using the Vim plugin, you'll need to place the cpp-gen folder where you store your Vim plugins.
+Additionally, include the `config.json` in that same folder.

 ## Example Mock Generation